mssamhan31/Solar-Curtailment/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-The tool is aimed to help researchers and future projects which would like to understand and quantify Distributed Energy Resources (DER) curtailment due to different PQRMs.
-The open-source tool welcomes feedback and collaboration opportunities.
+The tool is aimed to help researchers and future projects which would like to understand and quantify Distributed Energy Resources (DER) curtailment due to different inverter power quality response modes (PQRMs).
+CANVAS open-source tool welcomes feedback and future collaboration opportunities.

 For any questions or enquiries, please contact Dr. Baran Yildiz (baran.yildiz@unsw.edu.au)